woojiahao/file-to-db-tool/README.md

 ## Usage guide
 ### Basic use:
+The tool is located in the `tool` folder of the project.

+This is a usage guide for a regular set of operations in the application.

 1. Ensure that you have all the libraries used installed on your machine, if you don't install them with the following commands:
 ```bash
 pip install pandas